 - Silver Llama: A market and eatery featuring Cookies with Altitude.

 - Tennessee Pass Café: Using organic, locally sourced ingredients to feed your soul after mountain adventures.

 - Treeline Kitchen: A locally owned family restaurant and place for the community to gather.

 We’re excited to welcome you to Leadville!
 At 10,152′, it’s the highest-elevation city in North America.
 You can check off a bucket list item just by visiting!

 Come early or stay late to enjoy the area!
 Ski or snowboard at uncrowded, family friendly Ski Cooper just 20 minutes away.
-While you’re there, take a scenic cat tour to the top of Chicago Ridge or go cat skiing.
+While you’re there, enjoy the new double black diamond terrain or go cat skiing.
 Vail, Breckenridge, Beaver Creek, and Copper Mountain resorts are all within an hour’s drive.